-To establish an area as a "redevelopment project area" pursuant to the Act, Illinois municipalities must adopt several documents including a Redevelopment Plan and Qualification Report that provides in reasonable detail the basis for the eligibility of the RPA A Redevelopment Plan is any comprehensive program of the municipality for development or redevelopment intended by the payment of redevelopment project costs to reduce or eliminate those conditions which qualify the redevelopment project area as a "blighted area," "conservation area" (or combination thereof), or "industrial park conservation area", and thereby to enhance the tax bases of the taxing districts which extend into the redevelopment project area as set forth in the TIF Act.
+To establish an area as a "redevelopment project area" pursuant to the Act, Illinois municipalities must adopt several documents including a redevelopment plan and eligibility report that provides in reasonable detail the basis for the eligibility of the redevelopment project areas.
+A redevelopment plan is any comprehensive program of the municipality for development or redevelopment intended by the payment of redevelopment project costs to reduce or eliminate those conditions which qualify the redevelopment project area as a "blighted area," "conservation area" (or combination thereof), or "industrial park conservation area", and thereby to enhance the tax bases of the taxing districts which extend into the redevelopment project area as set forth in the TIF Act.

-The Village has authorized KMA to study the area identified in the boundary map attached hereto as Exhibit 1 (the "Redevelopment Project Area", "RPA" or "TIF District") in relation to its eligibility as a Redevelopment Project Area under the TIF Act, to prepare a report for the eligibility of the RPA (the "Qualification Report") and to prepare a Redevelopment Plan for the RPA.
+The Village has authorized Ryan to conduct a study of the two parcels identified in the boundary map attached hereto as Exhibit 1 (the "Redevelopment Project Area", "RPA" or "TIF District") in relation to its eligibility as a "redevelopment project area" under the TIF Act, to prepare a report for the eligibility of the RPA (the "Qualification Report") and to prepare a Redevelopment Plan for the RPA.